ankor-ai/Algorithms/Optimization-Algorithms/Iterative-Algorithms/Newton-Method/README.md

 ## Description
 This repository provides the description and the implementation of the Newton's method.

+Newton's method is an optimization algorithm which, in the convex setting, iteratively minimizes **quadratic approximations** to the objective function.
+It can be impractical for high-dimensional problems because it requires inverting the Hessian matrix, but many highly effective optimization algorithms can be viewed as approximations to Newton's method.

 We define the optimization problem as:

 <p align="center">